 Consider using online software to file your return electronically for faster and more secure filing.

 By taking this route, you help eliminate the risk that your return may get lost in the mail or arrive late.
-Plus, you’ll get peace of mind because you’ll receive immediate confirmation that the IRS has received and is processing your return.
+Plus, you’ll get peace of mind because you’ll receive immediate confirmation that the Internal Revenue Service has received and is processing your return.

 Popular online tax software includes: